Ani-Men: Independent Ani-Men

-This Ani-Men assemblage has no known connection to any prior incarnations or any info on their history.
-This group consists of Giraffe-Man (a humanoid giraffe), Great Horned Owl-Man (a humanoid great horned owl), Pig-Man (a humanoid pig), and Rabbit-Woman (a humanoid rabbit).
-The history of this incarnation of the Ani-Men are unknown except for the fact that they resemble humanoid animals of what each one is based on.
+This Ani-Men assemblage has no known connection to any prior incarnations or any info on their history except for the fact that they resemble humanoid versions of the animals they represent.
+This group consists of Giraffe-Man, Great Horned Owl-Man, Pig-Man, and Rabbit-Woman.
 They attack the Milwaukee Convention Center, holding humans responsible for transgressions against the animal kingdom.
 Model Ashley Crawford (a.k.a.
 Big Bertha) is at a modeling shoot there and phones her teammates in the Great Lakes Avengers for help.
 By the time the Great Lakes Avengers show up, the actual Avengers are there and tell them to sit this one out so that they will not get hurt.
 The Ani-Men are defeated by the Avengers.